Viking (barque): For Gustaf Erikson

-In 1929 she was registered under the Finnish flag, and joined the Åland-based Erikson fleet of tall ships.
 She was part of Erikson's fleet until 1950.
 Viking was about to be scrapped in the late 1940s, but was eventually saved by the Swedish government in 1950 and moored in Gothenburg.

+Seamen's school in Gothenburg

-A suspension bridge built in the late 1960s has effectively locked the ship in, since the masts are taller than the bridge.
+A suspension bridge, Älvsborg Bridge, built in 1966, has effectively locked the ship in, since the masts are taller than the bridge.
 It is unlikely she ever will sail the open seas again.

-In January 2021 she was partially demasted to be able to pass under Älvsborgsbron.
-Early on January 24 2021 she was towed to Falkenberg by tug boats Svitzer Thor and Svitzer Bob.
+In January 2021 she was partially demasted to be able to pass under Älvsborg Bridge.
+Early on January 24, 2021 she was towed to Falkenberg by tug boats Svitzer Thor and Svitzer Bob.